This article was last updated on Friday, January 29, 2021.

 Stress is not your friend

-It's a double edged sword — thinking about fertility can be stressful, and yet, you should avoid stress when you're pregnant and when you're trying to get pregnant.
-Managing stress on your own is hard, so don't hesitate to reach out for help, especially if you feel like your stress is inhibiting your daily life or affecting your physical health (panic attacks, insomnia, heart palpitations, etc).
+It's a double-edged sword — thinking about fertility can be stressful, and yet many experts recommend avoiding stress when you're pregnant or trying to get pregnant.
+Managing stress on your own is hard, so don't hesitate to reach out for help — especially if you feel like your stress is inhibiting your daily life or affecting your physical health (panic attacks, insomnia, heart palpitations, etc.).

-About that morning coffee and those after work drinks...
+About that morning coffee and those after-work drinks...